An Update For Carnivores At The Start Of The 2020 Grilling Season (NYSEARCA:COW)

 The chart shows that at 55.50 cents on June 4, the price of pork for August delivery was only 7% higher than the early April low.
 Price momentum and relative strength were below neutral territory, and daily historical variance at 43.6% remains at an elevated level.
 August hogs reached a peak of 67.575 cents per pound in late April and have been trending lower.

-The price action and fundamentals are telling us that 2021 could be a bullish year for the animal proteins- COW on dips
+The price action and fundamentals are telling us that 2021 could be a bullish year for the animal proteins - COW on dips

 The cure for low prices in commodities prices is low prices.
 While cattle and hog futures are not running away on the upside anytime soon, the long-term prospects are bullish.
 Animal protein producers were left holding cows and pigs that could not move into processing plants over the past months.
-Many have disposed of the animals instead of continuing to feed them after reaching full weights.
+Many have disposed of the animals instead of continuing to feed them after reaching full weight.

 Hog and cattle prices may have recovered over the past weeks, but they remain appreciably lower than last year at this time.
 In early June 2019, nearby hog futures were trading around 80 cents.
 Live and feeder cattle were at $1.10 and $1.40 per pound last year at this time.